teched25xp264/teched2025-XP264/exercises/ex2/README.md

 - step1: initially deployed serveless python 3.12 function with a single replica....
 - step2: Scale-out to 3 or 5 replicas
-- step3: After a little while the HPA will be up and running:
+- step3: After a little while the HPA will be up and running
-- step4: scale down from 5 to 2 replicas
-- step5: scale back to a single replica.
+- step4: scale back to a single replica.

 ## Exercise 2.1 - HPA